farhaan-shamsee/AI-ML/README.md

 * in classification, we are trying to best separate the classes.
 In regression we try to best fit the line.
 * model: decision boundary or decision surface.

 We have data we buld algorithm, nbext time wwe have new data, we can predict.

 ![image](https://github.com/user-attachments/assets/df096fdb-e117-45c5-9c9e-b97a8468da51)

+* if road is more bumpy car goes slow, if road is smooth car goes fast.